The North Sails sailmaker sets up in Lorient

-The project had been in the boxes for many months.
+The project had been in the box for many months.
 North Sails has officially opened in Lorient.
 Initially planned in the Challenges building, built to host the French America's Cup projects, it had to be redesigned after the fire in the building on June 9, 2018 .
 North Sails has finally set its sights on the former floor of the Tonnerre sail factory, near Lorient-La Base.
-"With the development of the bases of all the ocean racing teams, the Ultim, all the minis on the median...
+"With the development of the bases of all the offshore racing teams, the Ultim, all the minis on the median...
 You can't imagine not being there.
-And it also brings us closer to Port-La-Forêt," sums up Philippe Touet, arrived at the head of North Sails France in Vannes in tandem with Gautier Sergent, in June 2019 .
+And that also brings us closer to Port-La-Forêt," sums up Philippe Touet, arrived at the head of North Sails France in Vannes in tandem with Gautier Sergent, in June 2019 .

 A floor dedicated to sail service

 North Sails' new premises have a floor area of 500 m².
 It is entirely dedicated to service activities.
 "There are no plans to manufacture sails for boats here.
 The aim is to always have two people on site.
 They will be people from the Vannes team who live towards Lorient and who will also be spared the need to travel.
 This allows us to keep the same contact with the customers.
 The principle is to always have one person in the design office and one salesperson.
 Eventually, the floor in Lorient should replace our 2nd building that we rent in Vannes.
 The IMOCA sails will be able to be treated in Lorient, while the Ultim will remain managed in Vannes"